Daniel-KM/Omeka-S-module-SearchSolr/README.md

     2. Check if this node is working, or configure it correctly (host, port, and path of the Solr instance): the status should be `OK`.
 3. In Search admin
+    1 .
+Create an index
         1. Add a new index with name `Default` or whatever you want, using the Solr adapter and the `default` node.
         2. Launch the indexation by clicking on the "reindex" button (two arrows forming a circle).
+    2. Create a page
-    3. Add a page with name `Default` or whatever you want, a path to access the page, for example `search`, the created index (`Default (Solr)` here, and a form (`Basic`).
+        1. Add a page with name `Default` or whatever you want, a path to access it, for example `search` or `find`, the index that was created in the previous step (`Default (Solr)` here), and a form (`Basic`).
+Forms added by modules can manage an advanced input field and/or filters.
-    4. In the page configuration, you can enable/disable facet and sort fields by drag-drop.
+        2. In the page configuration, you can enable/disable facet and sort fields by drag-drop.
 The order of the fields will be the one that will be used for display.
-Note that some fields seem duplicated, but they aren't.
+Note that some fields seem duplicated, but they aren’t.
 Some of them allow to prepare search indexes and some other facets or sort indexes.
 Some of them may be used for all uses.
         For example, you can use `dcterms_type_ss`, `dcterms_subject_ss`, `resource_class_s`, `item_set_dcterms_title_ss`, `dcterms_creator_ss`,
-       `dcterms_date_s`, `dcterms_spatial_ss `, `dcterms_language_ss` and
+        `dcterms_date_s`, `dcterms_spatial_ss`, `dcterms_language_ss` and
         `dcterms_rights_ss` as facets, and `Relevance`, `dcterms_title_s`,
         `dcterms_date_s`, and `dcterms_creator_s` as sort fields.
-    5. Edit the name of the label that will be used for facets and sort fields in the same page.
+        3. Edit the name of the label that will be used for facets and sort fields in the same page.
 The string will be automatically translated if it exists in Omeka.
 4. In admin or site settings
-    1. To access to the Solr search form, enable it in the settings, so it will be available in the specified path: `https://example.com/s/my-site/search` or `https://example.com/admin/search` in this example.
+    1. To access to the search form, enable it in the main settings (for the admin board) and in the site settings (for the front-end sites).
+So the search engine will be available in the specified path: `https://example.com/s/my-site/search` or `https://example.com/admin/search` in this example.
     2. Optionally, add a custom navigation link to the search page in the navigation settings of the site.